auth0/docs/articles/api-auth/limit-api-scopes.md

   - call-api
 ---

-# Restrict Application or User Requests for API Scopes
+# Limit API Scopes Issued by Your API

+By default, an [application](/applications) can request any [scope you have defined for your API](/scopes#api-scopes), and the end user will be prompted to approve requested scopes during the authorization flow.

-By default, any user associated with an [Auth0 application](/applications) can request an API's [scope(s)](/scopes#api-scopes).
-To restrict access to the API's scopes based on the user's role, application association, location, and so on, use [rules](/rules).
+Instead, you may want to limit scopes based on, for example, the user's role, application association, location, and so on.
+To do so, you can use [rules](/rules).
 If a restricted user attempts to request scopes not permitted to them, they will receive an `HTTP 401` response.

 ## Example: Deny access based on the API audience